nathan-weinberg/bash-scripts/README.md

 `sync.sh` can be run from the command line as follows:

 `$ ./sync.sh [path/to/source] [path/to/destination]`

-You may need to run the following command first:

-`$ chmod +x sync.sh`

 ### Notes
 `sync.sh` is just a wrapper for `rsync`; I would recommend looking at the [rsync man page](https://download.samba.org/pub/rsync/rsync.html) if you wish to further customize your syncing options.